Cash on Delivery (COD) or Payment on Delivery (POD) has been and still is one of the go-to payment option for millions of people buying things online.

 “Customer orders.
 Rider delivers.
 Customer pays.”

 But in reality, it’s a chain of small but critical steps.
-Here's how to cash on delivery process flows:
+Here's how the cash on delivery process flows:

 Step 1 — Order Confirmation